ijash/auto-install-linuxbrew/README.md

 3. after installation, `brew` command should be available in your terminal.
 4. restart is recommended after install.
 It loads the `.profile` script automatically to every instance of terminal.

-### note
+### Note
+This script may not the best, but it gets the job done.
-pull request for better script are welcome.
+Pull request for better script are welcome.